mpsonntag/unixQuickstart/unixTutorial.md

 ## Further Basic Bash command line options:

-- `[command] > [filename]` ... will write the output of a specifc [command] to a specific file. note, that an already existing file with the same filename at the same location will be replaced!
+- `[command] > [filename]` ... will write the output of a specific [command] to a specific file. note, that an already existing file with the same filename at the same location will be replaced!

         e.g.    [chris@troll work]$echo hurray for icecream! > important.txt
                 [chris@troll work]$less important.txt